-Amazon Sword, Sword Plant or “Echinodorus bleheri" is a hardy plant that originated in the Amazon basin, and was first used as an indoor aquarium plant in Brazil in the early 20th century.
+Amazon Sword, “Sword Plant”, or “Echinodorus bleheri", is a hardy plant that originated in the Amazon basin.
+It was first used as an indoor aquarium plant in Brazil in the early 20th century.

 Caring for Amazon Sword plants

-Amazon Swords make a lovely backdrop when planted at the rear of the goldfish tank where they will not obstruct the view of other plants.
+Amazon Swords make a lovely backdrop when planted at the rear of the goldfish tank, where they will not obstruct the view of other plants.

 Keeping Amazon Sword plants with goldfish

 Goldfish really enjoy nibbling on the Amazon Sword plant, making it a good choice of plant to provide a nutritious snack.

-Where to buy Amazon Sword plants
+Where to buy it

-If you buy larger plants or plants that are grown by means of tissue culturing, a method of almost sterile propagation well suited to sensitive set-ups, expect the price to rise to around $8.
+If you buy larger plants, or plants that are grown by means of tissue culturing – a method of almost sterile propagation well suited to sensitive set-ups – you should expect the price to rise to around $8.